Skip to content

 Spider Life Cycle

 How many types of spiders are there?
 There are many different types of spiders.
 Spiders that belong to the same genus often look similar and behave similarly.
-Most spider species have a life cycle that consists of four stages: egg, larva, pupa, and adult.
+Most spider species have a life cycle of four stages: egg, larva, pupa, and adult.

 The larvae grow for about one week and then undergo a final molt that produces another set of six legs followed by an exoskeleton that hardens.